kulick23/esde-intro-to-web-dev-tasks/README.md

 - Open package with a task you would like to work with i.e `packages/hometask-QWERy`
 - Open file `index.html` in browser
   - In Visual Studio Code right click on index.html -> Copy Path
-  - Open browser and paste copied path as an url (i.e `D://Proejcts/intro-to-web-dev-tasks/packages/classtask-YuliaVorman/index.html`)
+  - Open browser and paste copied path as an url (i.e. `D://Proejcts/intro-to-web-dev-tasks/packages/classtask-YuliaVorman/index.html`)
 - Enjoy

 Why not to use that approach - every time you're making changes you have to reload your page manually